– Healing Yourself 101 –

 Why isn’t Detox and Cure’s Seaweed Wildcrafted?

-While there is a big buzz around wildcrafting seaweed, we are not supporters of this approach to harvesting.
+While there is a big buzz around wildcrafting seaweed, we are not supporters of this approach to harvesting seaweed of any variety.
 The carefully balanced natural environment where these seaweeds are wildcrafted from quite often depend upon their presence to keep things in check.